 2. Stir all liquid and soft foods before measuring temperatures

 3. Sudden ambient temperature changes can make it difficult for the thermometer to get an accurate reading.
-If you would like to record temperatures during a walk-in cooler.
+If you would like to record temperatures in a walk-in cooler.

-Place the thermometer within the cooler 20 minutes before you begin taking measurements to make sure more accurate results.
+Place the thermometer within the cooler 20 minutes before taking measurements to ensure more accurate results.

 4. Remove all covers, such as glass doors and plastic film, before taking the temperature of a product.
 There should be no barriers between the thermometer and the product